hagbard/flogger-next/logger/README.md

 > **Note**
 >
-> Obviously since this functionality is only being previewed in the JDK at the moment (Oct 2023), you
+> Obviously since this functionality is currently (Oct 2023) only being previewed in the JDK, you
-> will currently have to opt into the JDK preview features by setting the `--enable-preview` flag if
+> will have to opt into the JDK preview features by setting the `--enable-preview` flag if you want
-> you want to use it.
+> to use it.

+## Future Work

+It is expected that other features, such a new fluent methods, will be also added to this class.